Angela loves researching new facts, especially those about science and history. She feels that knowledge is essential in

-It was at that point that Pierre joined her in her research, and together they discovered the elements polonium and radium.
+At that point, Pierre joined her in her research, and together they discovered the elements polonium and radium.
 Polonium was found in 1898 when she was researching radioactive elements and working with the mineral pitchblende.
 Pitchblende is the crystallized form of uranium oxide and is about 70 percent uranium.
 She named polonium after her home country Poland.

 During their experiments, they detected another element.
 In 1902 they were able to isolate that element, and that is when they discovered radium.
 A year later, Pierre and Marie would win a Nobel Prize in Physics for their earlier work on radioactivity.
 He died shortly after, and she was left to continue her work on polonium and radium alone.

 In 1911, she became the first person, male or female, to win two Nobel Prizes.
 This time in Chemistry for discovering radium and polonium.
 Although she was awarded it alone, she accepted it in honor of her late husband, who had a strong hand in the discovery.

-It was the discovery of these two elements and her work in radioactivity that led to more accurate and stronger x-rays.
-She made smaller versions of these machines that were portable and could be used by medics, specifically in World War I called petite Curies.
+The discovery of these two elements and her work in radioactivity led to more accurate and stronger x-rays.
+She made smaller versions of these portable machines that medics could use, specifically in World War I called petite Curies.

 Women Who Won the Nobel Prize